jprichardson/terst/README.md

 Asserts if the value is within +- the delta.

+### THROWS (fun)

+Asserts if a function throws i.e. if it does not throw, there is an error.

 **NOTE:** For descriptive errors, you can set `terse.autoMsg = true`.
 It's experimental only.